cameronenfuego/cameronenfuego.github.io/_posts/2014-01-06-Resolutions-for-the-New-Year.md

 slug: /resolutions-for-the-new-year
 ---

 Now that it’s the first Monday of the year, last year seems pretty firmly in the past.
 Not that I’d want to travel back, but for some reason there’s a finality that this morning brought.
 With that being said, I hope you had a wonderful New Year’s Eve and the past few days have brought you hope for this new year.
-Now I’d like to talk about resolutions and share with you mine.
+Now I’d like to talk about resolutions and share with you mine.<!--more-->

 #### Resolutions, resolutions, resolutions